apache/arrow-site/_posts/2021-04-27-rust-dev-workflow.md

 - The Rust projects have moved to separate repositories, outside the main Arrow [monorepo][9]
 	- [arrow-rs][7] for the core Arrow implementation in Rust
 	- [arrow-datafusion][8] for DataFusion and Ballista (more on these projects below!)
-- The Rust community will use GitHub Issues for tracking feature development and issues, replacing the ASF Jira instance
+- The Rust community will use GitHub Issues for tracking feature development and issues, replacing the Jira instance maintained by the Apache Software Foundation (ASF)

 But why, as a community, have we decided to change our processes?
 Let's take a slightly more in-depth look at the Rust implementation's needs.